Interactive Business Plans: Digital Presentations That Engage Investors

 Younger Investor Audiences

 Millennial and Gen Z backers grew up with interactive digital experiences.
-They expect business presentations to be engaging.
-Interactive.
+They expect business presentations to be engaging and interactive.

 FAQs